stefankroes/ancestry/README.md

     subtree_of(node)        Subtree of node, node can be either a record or an id siblings_of(node)       Siblings of node, node can be either a record or an id

-Thanks to some convenient rails magic, it is even possible to create nodes through the children and siblings scopes:
+It is possible thanks to some convenient rails magic to create nodes through the children and siblings scopes:

     node.children.create
     node.siblings.create!